 You can’t miss the vibrant Piazza del Popolo!
 This lively square is the beating heart of Orvieto and a perfect spot to soak up the local atmosphere.

 Right in the center of it all sits the magnificent Palazzo del Capitano del Popolo, a historical palace that looks like a grand Medieval castle.
-Although the palace is closed, you can still admire its grandeur exterior.
-Take a leisurely stroll around the square and admire the charming buildings, cafes, and shops that surround it.
-Find a cozy outdoor table, order a gelato or a drink, and simply enjoy the bustling energy of the place.
+Although the palace is closed, you can still admire its grand exterior.
+Take a stroll around the square and admire the charming buildings, cafes, and shops that surround it.
+Find a cozy outdoor table, order a gelato or a drink, and simply enjoy the energy of the place.

-9. Piazza della Rupubblica
+8. Piazza della Rupubblica

 A smaller, yet still picturesque square Piazza della Repubblica exudes an old-world charm.
 One of the notable landmarks on the square is the beautiful 12th-century Chiesa di Sant’Andrea.
 What makes this church unique is its distinctive decagonal bell tower.